10A NCAC 13D .2402 PRESERVATION OF MEDICAL RECORDS

 (a) A facility shall keep medical records on file for five years following the discharge of an adult patient.

-(e) At the time of the inspection, the facility shall inform the surveyor of the name of any patient who has denied the Department access to his or her medical record pursuant to G.S.
+(e) At the time of the inspection, a facility shall inform the surveyor of the name of any patient who has denied the Department access to his or her medical record pursuant to G.S.
 131E-105.

 History Note: Authority G.S.
 131E‑104; 131E-105;